 As management tasks continue to diversify, we have established a Takeda executive team under the President and Chief Executive Officer, consisting of certain directors and employees in senior positions who manage and supervise our key functions.
-Takeda executive team participates in Business Review Committee, which is responsible for consideration and determination of general management matters, a Portfolio Review Committee, which is responsible for R&D and products-related matters, and a Risk, Ethics and Compliance Committee, which is responsible for internal audit, risk management and compliance matters.
-Our board of directors has delegated all of its decision-making authority in respect of operational matters (excluding certain matters specified in the Companies Act, as well as substantive matters valued at 100 billion JPY or more or those matters which will have substantial impact on us or our stakeholders) to the President and Chief Executive Officer, three directors belonging to the Business Review Committee, one director belonging to the Portfolio Review Committee, and one director belonging to the Risk, Ethics and Compliance Committee.
+Takeda executive team participates in Business and Sustainability Committee, which is responsible for corporate / business development matters and sustainability-related matters, a Portfolio Review Committee, which is responsible for R&D and products-related matters, and a Risk, Ethics and Compliance Committee, which is responsible for internal audit, risk management and compliance matters.
+Our board of directors has delegated all of its decision-making authority in respect of operational matters (excluding certain matters specified in the Companies Act, as well as substantive matters valued at 100 billion JPY or more or those matters which will have substantial impact on us or our stakeholders) to the President and Chief Executive Officer, three directors belonging to the Business and Sustainability Committee, one director belonging to the Risk, Ethics and Compliance Committee.